ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 # Security Considerations {#security}

-Since this feature requires sending an HTTP/3 Settings parameter, it "sticks out".
-In other words, probing clients can learn whether a server supports this feature.
-Implementations that support this feature SHOULD always send this Settings parameter to avoid leaking the fact that there are applications using HTTP/3 datagrams enabled on this endpoint.
+Since transmitting HTTP Datagrams using QUIC DATAGRAM frames requires sending an HTTP/3 Settings parameter, it "sticks out".
+In other words, probing clients can learn whether a server supports HTTP Datagrams over QUIC DATAGRAM frames.
+Implementations that support this feature SHOULD always send this Settings parameter to avoid leaking the fact that there are applications using HTTP datagrams enabled on this endpoint.

 # IANA Considerations {#iana}